tersite1/DepthViz/README.md

 ---

 ## 🏢 Ownership
-DepthViz is owned and maintained by **FluXmap**, dedicated to advancing LiDAR-based tools for 3D visualization and construction analytics.
+DepthViz is owned and maintained by **XYZ Innovation**, dedicated to advancing LiDAR-based tools for 3D visualization and construction analytics.
 _All Rights Reserved._

 ### Contributors
-FluXmap
+XYZ Innovation
 ---

 ## ⚖️ License